A brand nickname is a little like a viral video. No matter how badly you want it, planning alone won’t make it happen. It has to come about naturally.

 How a brand responds to its handle says something about its marketing savvy.
 When General Motors tried to dump “Chevy” in favor of “Chevrolet,” it ran straight into a brick wall of resistance.
 GM quickly shifted gears and blamed the brouhaha on a “poorly worded memo.”
 It was a clear PR blunder, though probably the most excitement that Chevy’s enjoyed since Don McLean.
 But how could Detroit’s marketing minds think that a once-great brand could ever outgrow the iconic nickname that’s a slice of American Pie?

 Don’t they know that when a brand tag is bestowed by the public – instead of the marketer – it’s nearly always a good thing?
 On the other hand, I never quite understood the UPS “Brown” campaign, or RadioShack’s adoption of “the Shack.”
-Because those names weren’t consumer-generated, they felt a little like your Uncle Fred trying to be cool.
+Because those names weren’t consumer-generated, they felt a little like trying too hard to be cool.

 Marketers lucky enough to actually earn a nickname should not only accept it; they should embrace it.
 Federal Express may have started the trend when it officially shortened its name to FedEx a decade ago.
 Coca-Cola has never been shy about using Coke in its marketing.
 And Harley-Davidson tried to claim its classic “Hog” moniker, although the nickname was ruled too generic to be trademarked.